Amiga

-Amiga is a family of personal computers introduced by Commodore in 1985.
-The original model is one of a number of mid-1980s computers with 16- or 16/32-bit processors, 256 KB or more of RAM, mouse-based GUIs, and significantly improved graphics and audio compared to previous 8-bit systems.
-These systems include the Atari ST—released earlier the same year—as well as the Macintosh and Acorn Archimedes.
-Based on the Motorola 68000 microprocessor, the Amiga differs from its contemporaries through the inclusion of custom hardware to accelerate graphics and sound, including sprites and a blitter, and a pre-emptive multitasking operating system called AmigaOS.
+Amiga is a family of personal computers produced by Commodore from 1985 until the company's bankruptcy in 1994, with production by others afterward.
+The original model is one of a number of mid-1980s computers with 16-bit or 16/32-bit processors, 256 KB or more of RAM, mouse-based GUIs, and significantly improved graphics and audio compared to previous 8-bit systems.
+These include the Atari ST as well as the Macintosh and Acorn Archimedes.
+The Amiga differs from its contemporaries through custom hardware to accelerate graphics and sound, including sprites, a blitter, and four channels of sample-based audio.
+It runs a pre-emptive multitasking operating system called AmigaOS, with a desktop environment called Workbench.